ArshiaAhmadipour/In-Memory-CLI-Todo-App/README.md

 ## Notes

 This project is for learning and fun.
-Feel free to change stuff and improve it!
+Feel free to change or improve it!